RADAR-base/GSoC/CONTRIBUTOR-GUIDANCE.md

 ## Communicating with the mentors

-**We use Slack as the main medium of communications.** Join us on Slack by filling out this [form](https://docs.google.com/forms/d/e/1FAIpQLScKNZ-QonmxNkekDMLLbP-b_IrNHyDRuQValBy1BAsLOjEFpg/viewform) and connect with your potential mentors to discuss your project ideas.
-Please introduce yourself to the community and indicate that you are interested in participating the GSoC program.
+**We use Slack as the main medium of communications.** Join us on Slack by filling out this [form](https://docs.google.com/forms/d/e/1FAIpQLScKNZ-QonmxNkekDMLLbP-b_IrNHyDRuQValBy1BAsLOjEFpg/viewform) and connect with your potential mentors to discuss your project ideas. **Please join the public channel gsoc2022-discussions to discuss the project ideas.** Please introduce yourself to the community and indicate that you are interested in participating the GSoC program.
 You will be guided to the specific channel/mentor(s).

 - English will be the main language of communication.